TSandfeld/02805_imdb.github.io/Website.md

 Most people would preferrably watch movies with rating of 7 or above.
 As many people check the rating af a movie before they decide to watch it, the IMDb rating actually has quite some influence as to which movies are watched and which that are not.
 The ratings are regulated through the votes by numerous different users, and eventhough you don't know who actually voted the movie, the number of voters usually make the rating quite trustworthy.

-However, anyone could go to IMDb's website and look up the individual movieratings, so let's instead see how the actors are rated.
+Lets look a some more data ... as anyone could go to IMDb's website and look up the individual movieratings, it would be more interesting how the actors are rated.
 For all the movies an actor/actress has been part of, we will average their rating and plot it.
 We will restrict the plot to the 10 best and 10 worst actors who's been part of more than 10 movies.
 This gives us the following, where we can see some familiar names.

 ![Actor Rating](./images/Actor_rating.png)